PeppeOsmio/lift_tracker/README.md

 ## Install

 You can compile the code by yourself by cloning this project if you have the Flutter SDK installed on your machine.
-If you don't want to compile it, there's a pre-built apk file for Android.
+If you don't want to compile it, there's a pre-built APK file for Android.